Specialist Antique Buyers · London & Essex

 • Rolled gold and gold-filled chains

-• Chains with or without fobs/medals
+• Chains with or without original fobs and medals

 • Broken chains (valued on metal content)

-• Single, double, and half Albert styles
+• Single, double and half Albert styles

 We Don't Buy